The Olympic boycott movement that failed

 The International Olympic Committee awarded Berlin the Olympics in 1931, two years before Adolf Hitler came to power, to welcome Germany back into the community of nations following the country’s defeat in World War I. After the Nazi takeover, U.S. and international Olympic officials expressed concern about Germany’s treatment of Jews and other minority groups, especially in sports.

-“The very foundation of the modern Olympic revival will be undermined if individual countries are allowed to restrict participation by reason of class, creed, or race,” said the American Olympic Committee’s president, industrialist Avery Brundage, in 1933.
+“The very foundation of the modern Olympic revival will be undermined if individual countries are allowed to restrict participation by reason of class, creed, or race,” the American Olympic Committee’s president, industrialist Avery Brundage, said in 1933.

-The Nazi government, fearful of losing a major participant to an Olympic competition that it hoped would bolster its prestige on the world stage, invited Brundage to Germany in 1934 for a tightly scripted tour to assuage those concerns.
+The Nazi government, fearful of losing a major participant in an Olympic competition that it hoped would bolster its prestige on the world stage, invited Brundage to Germany in 1934 for a tightly scripted tour to assuage those concerns.
 Following the VIP treatment from his Nazi hosts, Brundage concluded that Jewish athletes were being treated fairly, so the Games should go on.

 Forty years later, the U.S. boycott of the 1980 Moscow Summer Games still resonates for the athletes.